llihund19git/Sample-CRUD-with-Yajra-Datatables/README.md

+# Sample-CRUD-with-Yajra-Datatables

-Laravel sample CRUD using Eloquent and Ajax with Yajra Datatables
+Sample laravel app with Yajra Datatables and CRUD using Eloquent and Ajax

 1. After cloning this repo:
     - composer install     //// To install depedencies and Yajra datatables